Undergraduate Program

 If an incident occurs, please submit the incident report document.

-Advising Checklists
+Advising Flowcharts and Checklists

-- ENGINEERING ADVISING CHECKLIST 2021-2022 fillable 03-11-2022
+- ENGINEERING ADVISING CHECKLIST 2023-2024 06-21-2023 fillable

-- EXPLORATION ADVISING CHECKLIST 2021-2022 fillable 3-11-2022
+- EXPLORATION ADVISING CHECKLIST 2023-2024 06-21-2023 fillable

 Free Engineering Electives for Specific Specialties